rohitma38/wasp-cm.github.io/docker_instr.md

  - First change to the directory containing the .tar file by running ```cd <path-to-tar-file>``` in the terminal that you opened earlier (e.g., if you downloaded the .tar file into the Downloads folder, then run ```cd C:/Downloads```)
  - Now run ```docker load -i mir_docker.tar```.
 This will install the image.
 3. Once the image is installed, download the docker repository from <a href="https://github.com/MTG/MIRCourse">https://github.com/MTG/MIRCourse</a> - click on the green button on the right side that says 'Clone or Download', then 'Download ZIP'
 4. Extract the zipped file to a folder.
-Change the directory to this extracted folder in the terminal (like you did earlier with cd) and run ```docker compose-up``` to start the container.
+Change the directory to this extracted folder in the terminal (like you did earlier with cd) and run ```docker-compose up``` to start the container.
 This container starts a jupyter notebook session like the one earlier with conda in the first set of install instructions.
 5. To access the session, open a web browser and paste the IP address and port to access the notebook, e.g., on Windows, ```192.168.99.100:8888```.
 You might have to switch ```192.168.99.100``` with your IP address, which is displayed when you run the docker quickstart terminal initially.
 On Linux, enter ```localhost:8888``` and if prompted for a password, enter *mir*.